gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

 Gatsbygram uses Typography.js to generate the *global* styles for the site helping set the overall feel of the design.

-Glamor is used for *component* styles.
-It lets you write *real CSS* in JavaScript inside your React.js components.
+Glamor lets you write *real CSS* in JavaScript inline in your React.js components.
+It is used for *component* styles.

 Typography.js exposes two helper javascript functions, `rhythm` and `scale` to help keep your design in sync as you make changes.
 Instead of